 The recent HFMA Brexit seminar brought together a number of key speakers , including three officials from the Department for Exiting the EU (DExEU), the Department for International Trade (DIT) and Defra, which is leading on Brexit for the UK food and drink industry.
 We also work closely with Rosie Cooper MP, recently re-elected to the Health Select Committee, and Chair of the ‘Micronutrients and Health’ All-Party Parliamentary Group, for which the HFMA provides the Secretariat.

 Careful planning helps us achieve our goals in the most effective way.
 In addition to our meetings and briefings, our issues often attract influential Parliamentary Questions, Motions, Adjournment Debates and lobbying by MPs and Peers and, in Europe, by MEPs.
 Where necessary, we seek expert legal advice and action or canvass media support.
 And we often work in tandem with other organisations – trade and consumer – that share complementary objectives.

-In this way, the HFMA is truly The Voice of the Natural Health Industry.
+In this way, the HFMA is truly The Voice of the UK Natural Health.

 Being the Voice of UK Natural Health, we recognise the power of amplification, so invest time and resource into our partnership working.

 With insights gained from our membership of the EHPM, and by having our fingers on the pulse of many industry issues, we are pleased to support/work with

 We also work with the European Specialist Sports Nutrition Alliance, Forum of Private Business, European Specialist Sports Nutrition Alliance, International Alliance of Dietary/Food Supplement Associations.

 The HFMA manages the Secretariat for this Parliamentary group, which aims to help form strategies in Parliament around the vital role of micronutrients (vitamins and minerals) in helping people to be healthier.